ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the Singleton Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-singleton-design-pattern-in-typescript-and-node-js-with-practical-examples-a792a5983e5d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turing-Complete TypeScript: Building a Calculator with Pure Types - <a href="https://medium.com/@papa-karlo/turing-complete-typescript-building-a-calculator-with-pure-types-8388262cf50e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. TypeScript`**
+✍️ **posted by `Volfman Andrey`**

-<blockquote>The Singleton Pattern ensures that a class has only one instance and provides a global access point to that instance.
-It is widely used in…</blockquote>
+<blockquote>Turing-complete madness written in TypeScript</blockquote>

 <h3>5.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering TypeScript: When to Choose Constants Over Enums (and Vice Versa) - <a href="https://medium.com/@krishnaananthvk/mastering-typescript-when-to-choose-constants-over-enums-and-vice-versa-bf06bd090bd7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Ananthakrishnan VK`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>In TypeScript, developers often face the choice between using constant objects and enums when defining a set of fixed values.
+Both…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>